resourcefully-dev/flextools/README.md

 ## Overview

-`flextools` package provides the functions for:
+`flextools` package provides functions for:

 - Optimizing time-series power loads for minimizing net power interaction with the grid or energy cost